pyeventsourcing/eventsourcing/docs/topics/process.rst

 Before starting the system's operating, let's create a new Order.
-The database tables will be created because the Orders process is constructed with ``setup_tables=True``.
+The database tables will be created when the Orders process is constructed, because ``setup_tables=True``.
-The Orders process will store the Order.Created event that is published by the ``create_new_order()`` factory.
+The Orders process will store the ``Order.Created`` event that is published by the ``create_new_order()`` factory.

 .. code:: python